RedPitaya/Documentation/appsFeatures/remoteControl/remoteAndProg.rst

 API command acquisition (C, Python)
 -------------------------------------

 Another way to control the Red Pitaya is to use the C and Python API commands that run on the Red Pitaya's Linux OS.
-The advantage over the SCPI commands is that the API commands are faster, as there is no need to convert the data into strings, send it over the Ethernet and then reconstruct it.
+The advantage over the SCPI commands is that the API commands are faster because there is no need to convert the data into strings, send it over the Ethernet and then reconstruct it.
 In addition, you have full access to the Linux operating system, which means you can configure programs to run directly at boot time, customise data interpretation, or write your own drivers to enhance the existing code.
-The final advantage is direct access to the FPGA's registry space, which makes programming your own software much easier.
+Finally, you have direct access to the FPGA's registry space, making it much easier to write your own software.

-The Python API commands are the same as the C API commands, as they are just a Python front-end for the C commands.
+The Python API commands are the same as the C API commands, as they are just a Python front-end to the C commands.
 You can run Python code directly on Red Pitaya starting with Red Pitaya 2.00-30 OS (out of the box).

 Otherwise, the overall functionality is almost exactly the same as via the SCPI commands, but there are a few commands that have not yet received their SCPI versions.

-One thing that should be mentioned here is that deep memory acquisition can be speeded up for long sequences of data by acquiring the data using a C or Python program and then establishing a TCP connection to the computer to achieve a much faster transfer than using the SCPI commands.
+One thing to note here is that deep memory acquisition of long sequences of data can be speeded up by acquiring the data using a C or Python program and then establishing a TCP connection to the computer to achieve a much faster transfer than using the SCPI commands.
 This requires custom code to establish the connection, transmit the data to the computer, and receive the data from a program such as MATLAB, where it can be processed.

 All information about running C and Python programs can be found here: